 Washington, D.C. – On Labor Day, we recognize and celebrate the workers of our great Nation.
 The American workforce is the best in the world and, since day one of my Administration, I have been standing up for the American worker.

 As recent global challenges have tested our mettle, the dedication of our workforce has once again proven that Americans’ resolve will never be overcome.
 Today, we celebrate all workers, across every sector of our economy, whose efforts have never been more appreciated than in recent months.

 Washington, D.C. – On the first Monday in September, Labor Day is observed.
 It is a creation of the labor movement and is dedicated to the social and economic achievements of American workers.

 It constitutes a yearly national tribute to the contributions workers have made to the strength, prosperity, and well-being of our country.

 Through the years the nation gave increasing emphasis to Labor Day.
 The first governmental recognition came through municipal ordinances passed during 1885 and 1886.

-County offices will reopen Tuesday, September 3rd, 2013 for regularly scheduled business hours.
+All County offices will reopen on Tuesday, September 8th during normal operating hours.

-Fort Campbell, KY – In honor of the national observance of Labor Day, Blanchfield Army Community Hospital (BACH) personnel will observe the federal holiday Monday, September 2nd, therefore all clinics and pharmacies will be closed.
+Fort Campbell, KY – In observance of the Labor Day federal holiday, Monday, September 7th, 2020 Blanchfield Army Community Hospital (BACH) outpatient services, including outpatient pharmacies, will be closed.

 Now playing at the Movies